Montana Draw Odds & Application Guide

 Big Game Combo License: $913.00 Deer/Elk Application Fee: $50.00 Antelope Application Fee: $50.00 Moose Bonus Point: $50.00 Total Annual Investment: ~$1,063.00

 Over 12 years of point-building while hunting general elk each fall, you will have invested roughly $12,750 before you ever draw a limited-entry tag.
 That’s the cost of playing the Montana game — higher than Colorado’s annual investment, but you’re actually hunting every year on the Big Game Combo rather than just banking points.
 Factor this into your overall hunt budget planning.
+A hunting planner dedicated to tracking your annual costs, draw applications, and bonus point totals across species will keep you from losing track of a 12-year investment.

 For residents, the math is drastically different.
 A Montana resident can buy a base license, elk tag, and deer tag for roughly $50-60 total and apply for limited-entry permits with $5 application fees.
 Resident hunting in Montana is one of the best values in North American big game.